T40 (classification): Sport

 This classification is for disability athletics.
 Jane Buckley, writing for the Sporting Wheelies, describes the athletes in this classification as: "Dwarf class - achondroplasia or similar J18 years old max height: 145cm (male) 140cm (female)."
 The Australian Paralympic Committee defines this classification as being for athletes who have the "People with dwarfism due to achondroplasia or a variant of this."

 A 2012 International Paralympic Committee Athletics Classification Project report proposed splitting the current T40 classification, with more restrictive T40 eligibility criteria (for shorter or more disproportionate athletes) and a new T41 classification (for athletes at the minimum disability end of the current class).
 This proposal was ratified in 2013 with the maximum height of T40 athletes <130 cm (male) and <125 cm (female).
 The International Paralympic Committee defined this classification on their website in July 2016 as, " (Short stature)".

 Performance and rules

-In relay events involving T40s classes, no baton is used.
-Instead, a handoff takes place via touch in the exchange zone.
+There are no relay events involving F40 or F41 classes in Paralympic Athletics.
+Only the Shot, Discus and Javelin is available for these classes as referenced in World Para Athletics Handbook page 265.
+Also to note that the letter T is for Track and the letter F used for field.